mandkhaitsetsen/Practical_Application_III/README.md

 Recommendation

 Persistency is a key.
 People tend to sign up for long-term deposit accounts, particularly when they perceive there is softening in the labor market.
+Therefore, target costumers repeatedly especially if they answered call previously.
+This marketing should be hiked up where there is a negative news from the labor market.

 Works Cited